brettz9/eslint-plugin-jsdoc/README.md

 - `exemptedBy` - Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for a `@description`.
 Defaults to an empty array.
+- `permittedTags` - Array of tags (e.g., `['typedef']`) whose presence will indicate that the rule will only be enforced when the whitelisted tags are present.
+(When absent, the default behavior will be followed of the rule being enforced on all blocks in all allowable contexts (assuming there are no `exemptedBy` tags present).)
 - `descriptionStyle` - Whether to accept implicit descriptions (`"body"`) or `@description` tags (`"tag"`) as satisfying the rule.
 Set to `"any"` to accept either style.
 Defaults to `"body"`.